-You have six pairs of underwear, five top, four socks, three pairs of pants, two dresses, two leggings, two pairs of shoes, one jacket, and a one plan for the ultimate getaway.
-But when we’re talking about packing for a jet set to a romantic destination requiring all the prim and pampering, we’re talking extreme packing.
+You have six pairs of underwear, five top, four socks, three pairs of shorts, two dresses, two skirts, two pairs of shoes, one jacket, and a one plan for the ultimate summer getaway.
+But when we’re talking about packing for a jet set to a summer destination requiring all the prim and pampering, we’re talking extreme packing.

 Even after you narrow down what you absolutely need for trip, it seems our luggage still need reinforced zippers to contain its bulging and over packed items.
 The option of carry-on is becoming a lot more attractive, especially when a pretty price tag is added to checked luggage these days.
 But is it possible to travel with only carry-on?
 Absolutely!
 Most airlines allow each traveler one carry-on item and one personal item.
 By traveling carry-on, you can save yourself some extra cash to splurge and half an hour of airport security checking.
 By following these simple steps, you will fly through airport hassles straight to your getaway.

 Whether it’s an extended weekend to California or a seven-day trip to the mountains, all your essentials (depending on liquid mass or other dimensions) should fit in a carry-on.
 But before you fly, take into account the weather, your activities, the length of the flight and your style.
 Are you willing to sacrifice your fab faux coat for cooler weather when a smaller and just as cozy one would be just as good?
 Can larger items be made into travel-size items (think face wash, shampoo, conditioner, etc.)?
 Take into account your accommodations and if they have complimentary toiletries.
 Also coordinate with your family or friends, so you’re not bringing the same thing and can share (think toothpaste, lotion, etc).